 Well, to my surprise, E is for Elephant became an extra special day.
 Several of my students were absent, sorry to say.
 But the smallness of the group changed the dynamic dramatically.

 When we sat down to do this craft, this is what transpired: sweet chatter.
 With only 5 children present, all little girls, it was such a cozy group.
 My assistant, Katie, and I decided to join them in making this craft.
 After everyone got the hang of it, some adorable conversations took place.
 They shared about what they like, what they do, where they go, fun things that happened.
 Then Lili started singing a song “Yes, Jesus Loves Me” while she worked.
 She sang by herself for a few seconds and then we all joined in.
 It was a very special time.

 You will need:

-Elmer coloring page template
+Elmer coloring page template (link above)

 Holding large sheets of paper is difficult for little hands so I pre-cut the construction paper into more manageable strips.
 They, in turn, cut them into smaller pieces.
 Next, I had the children glue-stick the colors onto the various squares on Elmer’s body.
 It turned out so cute and every elephant was so different.
 That same day, we read an Elmer the Elephant book.
 Priceless!